melboo/Parsons-Bootcamp-Web/Day 2/README.md

 Bootcamp Web G Section 2014

-## intro:
-- go over character encoding article (reading assingment from last night) and why this is important.

-- go over HTML & CSS book intro and chapter 1 (briefly)

-- have students mention one site they like from the home work and say why.
-5 minutes each.

-- demo Web Inspector in Dev Tools; re-style and break websites, hack Flickr and Instagram photos.

-- state how webpages are sort of like electronic or digital versions of documents.
-  - EG: a newspaper like the NY Times.
-Same content in print and web, but in different form.

-- explain how HTML is like our outline or skeleton of our webpages.
-It gives them structure.
-  - Just a bunch of boxes or containers.
-Later we will get more into something called the “box model” which describes the properties of these boxes.
-  - create a hierarchy of information

-- CSS is the style and explains where things should be positioned and how they should look.

-- together they are the blue-prints for what we see on the web.

-- p.s.
-CSS does some interactivity but this is primarily handled by Javascript.

 ## anatonomy of an HTML tag

-- what are html tags / elements? why do we need them? who wrote this annoying looking crap?

 - semantics in html: help us read our code easier, don’t really affect how pages are rendered.
   - they are used by screen readers however